 Knowing that the USDT is pegged to the US dollar, it should not come as a surprise to learn that the factors that play a role in dictating the USD’s value will also affect USDT.
 The first such factor is, as always, supply and demand.
 If either Tether or the US dollar sees increased demand, the USDT’s value goes up.
 If demand for the USD were to fall, however, the same would happen to Tether’s own value due to its 1:1 peg.

-An increase in US-exported goods and services is what can indicate positive movements for the USD.
+An increase in US-exported goods and services can result in positive price movements for the USD.
 Due to the USDT to USD peg, this will therefore affect Tether as well.
 Events tied to regulation may also influence how both the USD and the USDT are treated, and of particular note are pieces of legislation tied to taxation and other changes that may be directly tied to crypto.
-The same applies to legal matters that have to do with crypto.
-Finally, global economic events, major statistics, as well as major developments in politics may also become an influence.
+The same applies to legal matters related to crypto.
+Finally, global economic events, major statistics, as well as important developments in politics may also have an influence.

 Costs Associated with USDT Trading

-The next costs that bear mentioning are transaction fees.
-These are relatively straightforward, as they are a cost attached when one sends or receives Tether, and their exact amounts vary based on the platform in question.
-Platforms include Ethereum, Tron, Binance Smart Chain, and Solana.
+We should also mention transaction fees.
+These are relatively straightforward, as they are a cost attached when one sends or receives Tether and vary based on the respective blockchain network.
+Said blockchains include Ethereum, Tron, Binance Smart Chain, Solana, Algorand, Tezos, Cosmos, Polkadot, and Ton.
 For tether in particular, you will typically find these costs listed under “gas fees”.

 Next, we have trading fees that are charged each time a position is opened or closed.
 These are separated into maker and taker costs, depending on the type of order involved.
 Makers are essentially liquidity providers who create the market by creating contributing market orders that are not filled immediately.
 Takers, on the other hand, fill the orders of makers, and their orders are immediate.
 Makers tend to enjoy lower fees than the latter.